 Some of the funds raised go to help jump-start innovative initiatives that attract children into choral singing, especially those who may not otherwise have access to the artistry and community of choral music.
-Since the first grant in 2014, seven projects have been seeded:
+Since the first grant in 2014, 11 grants have been awarded:

 - Rise Up!
 Singers Transforming Community (ACDA of Minnesota; Thomas Hassig, Lead).
 Vocal activist Melanie DeMore worked with three high school choirs with student populations living in significant poverty, culminating in a concert at ACDA-MN’s state conference.
 Parents and family were invited to attend free of charge.

 - Choral Village (The Bel Canto Children’s Chorus, Bethlehem, PA; Joy Hirokawa, Lead).
 The program brought together young people of diverse backgrounds to learn about others not like themselves through a wide range of arts activities.

 - Singing for Urban Children (Delaware ACDA; David Lockart, Lead).
 Building on an after-school program run by Cathedral Choir School of Wilmington for inner-city children, highlighted by the premier of a choral composition composed by Rollo Dilworth on the theme of urban challenges and hope.

 - Sing a NEW Song (Brittany Woods Middle School, University City, MO; Patrick Mattia, Lead).
 After a decade of neglect, the students, parents, and teachers of this middle school agreed that the choral program was something to be valued and perfected, and for that needed new energy and resources.
 This project was the first step.